Data Centers in Darwin

 Network & Connectivity Ecosystem

 Carrier Density & Carrier Neutrality: Carrier count: over 5.
 As of September 2025, the market supports ~5–10 carriers.
-While smaller than southern metros, the facilities provide essential neutral environments for regional transit and government requirements.
+While the ecosystem is smaller than southern metros, these facilities provide the neutral environments necessary for regional transit and government requirements.

 Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions.
 There are currently no direct physical on-ramps for major global cloud platforms in Darwin as of September 2025.
-Connectivity to these platforms is established via private network interfaces or high-capacity waves to the primary cloud regions in Sydney.
+Connectivity to platforms like AWS, Google Cloud (GCP), and Microsoft Azure is established via private network interfaces or high-capacity waves to the primary cloud regions in Sydney or Perth.

 Internet Exchange Points (IXPs): Most peering in Darwin occurs through private interconnects or via national exchanges in Perth or Sydney to ensure consistent routing across the continent.

-Bare Metal: General availability for dedicated compute exists through regional providers and global players like Latitude.sh, supporting workloads that require physical isolation at the network edge.
+Bare Metal: General availability for dedicated compute exists through regional providers and global players like Latitude.sh, supporting workloads that require physical isolation at the network edge as of September 2025.

 Power Analysis